jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 Looks pretty close to JavaScript with Flow types, doesn't it?
 The biggest difference is that the `case` keyword was replaced with the `|` character.
-Sharing the same syntax is a subtle reminder to always pair union types with `switch` statements! [^copy/paste] Another difference:
+Making the way we define and use union types look the same is a subtle reminder to always pair union types with `switch` statements!
-Reason handles exhaustiveness checking out of the box. 🙂
+[^copy/paste] Another difference: Reason handles exhaustiveness checking out of the box. 🙂

 [^copy/paste]: More than being a nice reminder, it makes it easy to copy / paste our type definition as boilerplate to start writing a new function!